mackenziewritescode/calculator/README.md

 ```
 55×15%÷9
 ```
-The result is computed as
+the result is computed as
 ```
 eval('55*0.15/9')
 ```